Edris89/Realtime-FFT-Multiprocess-Class-Python3/README.md

 # Realtime-FFT-Multiprocess-Class-Python3

-This library taps into the pulseaudio PC audio stream to do FFT on.
+This library taps into the pulseaudio PC audio stream to do Realtime FFT on.
 It spawns a new process and uses a Queue to talk with the parent process.

 **Caution before going further !**